aquadevX/matrix-multiplier/README.md

 # matrix-multiplier
-advanced matrix multiplier using python.
+An advanced matrix multiplication optimizer with benchmarking, NumPy, and parallel processing using Python.